willjobs/regulations-public-comments/blogposts/post3/README.md

 ![top features with HTML](images/jobs-03-027-topfeatures-html.png)

 Thus, I went back and used the `rvest` package to strip out the HTML tags and entities (e.g., `#39;` for a single quote or `&amp;` for an ampersand).
-Then I re-ran Quanteda's `dfm` function, this time removing English stop words, symbols, numbers, and URLs before examining the top features.
+Then I re-ran quanteda's `dfm` function, this time removing English stop words, symbols, numbers, and URLs before examining the top features.
 Below is a comparison of the top 50 features (and counts) for all comments and for just the non-attached comments.
-The list contained 56 entries because I included the union of the two top 50 lists.
+The list contains 56 entries because I included the union of the two top 50 lists.
 Notice that four tokens are missing from the non-attached list: "see", "attached", "file", and "s" (as in "see attached file(s)").

 ![top features, clean](images/jobs-03-028-topfeatures.png)